Retief Goosen: PGA Tour

-2007–2008: Career low

 2007 was an average season for Goosen's standards; a victory at the Qatar Masters in January – when he finished birdie-eagle for the win, looked to be a sign of things to come along with being the European Tour player of the month in January.
 Goosen posed a threat on the final day at The Masters.
 He held the lead till a bogey on the par-three twelve, Goosen failed to rebound parring each of his six remaining holes.
 He finished tied for second, two behind Zach Johnson.
 However, after the Masters Goosen's best finish throughout the rest of the year was a tie for 15th at the BMW Asian Open, and he ended 2007 having slumped down to 26th in the world rankings.

 Goosen's statistics on the PGA Tour at this time were surprisingly low.
 He was outside the top 100 in ball striking, greens in regulation, driving accuracy, distance, and putting.
 But this was due mainly, Goosen said, to the swing changes he had made, his hiring a swing coach for the first time in his career, and how he had lost all confidence in his game.

 He was again a part of the International team at the 2007 Presidents Cup at the Royal Montreal Golf Club, just outside Montreal, Quebec, Canada.
 It was his fourth appearance in the event.
 He finished the week with 2 points, including a singles win of 2&1 over Jim Furyk on Sunday.